LindaAmnell/azure-blob-storage-example/README.md

-# Azure Blob Storage Example
+# 📦 Azure Blob Storage Fullstack Example

-This project demonstrates how to build a simple fullstack application using an ASP.NET Core backend connected to Azure Blob Storage via Azure Key Vault, with a React (TypeScript) frontend.
+This project demonstrates a simple fullstack application using an ASP.NET Core backend connected to Azure Blob Storage via Azure Key Vault, with a React (TypeScript) frontend.

 ---